 - There is some fear underlying

-I am so amazed how this little awareness can open the door of possibilities like it did for my client Tom.
+I am so amazed how this little awareness can open the door of possibilities as it did for my client Tom.
 When he first came, he described him as “the master procrastinator”.
-After a few coaching sessions he finally figured out that he had a fear of failure and that prohibited him from finishing tasks on time.
+After a few coaching sessions, he finally figured out that he had a fear of failure and that prohibited him from finishing tasks on time.
 The excuse he had been using was perfectionism (another ally of procrastination)!
-This realization helped him to finally accomplish his long cherished dream – today, Tom, that “master procrastinator” has become an esteemed member of one of the top research lab in the world.
+This realization helped him to finally accomplish his long-cherished dream – today, Tom, that “master procrastinator” has become an esteemed member of one of the top research labs in the world.